 - Employees can use accrued sick leave for themselves or to take care of a family member

-- Qualified reasons for paid sick leave include mental or physical illnesses, injuries, and health conditions that prevent work; preventative care; vaccinations; diagnosis, care, or treatment of health conditions; and treatments related to domestic violence, sexual abuse, or criminal harassment
+- Qualified reasons for paid sick leave include mental or physical illnesses, injuries, and health conditions that prevent work; preventative care; vaccinations; diagnosis, care, or treatment of health conditions; treatments related to domestic violence, sexual abuse, or criminal harassment; workplace or school closures; bereavement; and inclement weather

 Need an easy way to keep track of employee wages, accrued time off, payroll taxes, and more?
 Patriot’s online payroll makes paying employees a breeze.
 And, our expert (and free) USA-based support is there to help you every step of the way.
 Try it for free today!